brianzamorano/say-what/README.md

 ### Parameters
 * -f     **MANDATORY**: provide FILE to convert into an "audiobook"
 * -s    Indicates a starting point for your "audiobook".
-When using this option, please enter your text between two quotation " marks.
+When using this option, please enter your text between quotation marks.
+* -e    Set end point to finish reading.
+Helpful when you only want to listen to a few chapters at a time.
+When using this option please enter your text between quotation marks.
 * -r    Sets the reading speed (default value is 260) - Recommended values are between 250-300.
 * -h    Prints out this usage message summarizing these command-line options, then exits

 ### Sample Usage
-$ ./say-what.sh -f "EBOOK.mobi" -r 275 -s "Perry sat on the couch"
+$ ./say-what.sh -f "EBOOK.mobi" -r 275 -s "Perry sat on the couch" -e "Chapter 13"

 ### Notes
 PDF support is iffy-at best unless it is primarily text but give it a shot!